-2016/17 Actual 2017/18 Revised Budget 2018/19 Budget 2019/20 Budget 2020/21 Budget Total Capital Expenditure £33.385m £53.882m £31.166m £21.448m £17.302m
+2015/16 Actual 2016/17 Revised Budget 2017/18 Budget 2018/19 Budget 2019/20 Budget Total Capital Expenditure £7.7m £48.7m £24.7m £26.4m £18.0m

-The capital expenditure programme is financed by a combination of capital receipts, capital grants or use of capital reserves.
+The capital expenditure programme is financed by a combination of capital receipts, capital grants or use of reserves.
 The Council is also permitted to borrow to finance its capital programme, provided that the borrowing is prudent, affordable and sustainable.
-Over the next three years there are no planned shortfalls in the level of resources which would result in a need to borrow, however it is always prudent to review the future borrowing requirements and if necessary borrow at the most prudent time based on expectations of need and future rates.
+Over the next three years there are no planned shortfalls in the level of resources which would result in a need to borrow externally, however it is always good practice to review the future borrowing requirements and if necessary borrow at the most prudent time based on expectations of need and future interest rates.